Fellowship in Advanced Intensive Postoperative Care 2022

 – Deadline for Applications: 29 September 2021

-The fellowship will take place at the Department of Cardiovascular Surgery at Hospital Clinic de Barcelona (University of Barcelona) and is expected to start on 14 January 2020 and run until 10 May 2020.
+The fellowship will take place at the Department of Cardiovascular Surgery at Hospital Clinic de Barcelona (University of Barcelona) and is expected to start in early 2022.

 The academic part of the fellowship will be delivered via seminars, lectures and individual lessons (provided by the staff surgeons) for the following topics and their postoperative management: